betocostadev/reactnd-redux-todos-goals/README.md

 ### vanilla

-Simple store created using only JS, no React and Redux used
+Simple store created using only JS, no React and Redux used.

 ### with-redux

-Same store as vanilla but using Redux (using from CDN)
+Same store as vanilla but using Redux (using from CDN).

 ### react-redux

-Same store as the others, but using React for the UI
+Same store as the others, but using React for the UI.

+### react-redux-async

+Same as react-redux, but using a fake database (available [here](https://ui.dev/goals-todos-api/index.js)) and handling async requests to the store.